 KNIGHT CHAIR IN SCHOLASTIC JOURNALISM

-Candace Perkins Bowen, MJE, is an associate professor in Kent State's School of Journalism and Mass Communication and director of both the Center for Scholastic Journalism and the Ohio Scholastic Media Association.
+Candace Perkins Bowen, MJE, is a professor in Kent State's School of Journalism and Mass Communication and director of both the Center for Scholastic Journalism and the Ohio Scholastic Media Association.
 After more than 20 years advising high school newspapers and yearbooks in Illinois and suburban Washington, D.C., Bowen came to the university in June 1995.
 Since then she has developed additional summer and weekend workshops and outreach to high school students and their teachers and has helped launch and now oversees the online master's degree for journalism educators.
 A former Dow Jones News Fund Journalism Teacher of the Year, she has served as the president of the Journalism Education Association, set up that organization's JEAHELP listserv with its more than 1,000 members and ran it for 13 years.
 She is part of the Student Press Law Center's Steering Committee for its Advisory Council and past head of the Scholastic Journalism Division of AEJMC.
 You may contact her at 330-672-8297 or firstname.lastname@example.org.

 John Bowen, MJE, is an adjunct professor in journalism sequence and assists in the development of online journalism educator master's program at Kent State and is chair of Journalism Education Association (JEA) Scholastic Press Rights Commission.
 Bowen has been a member of the SPLC Board of Directors and convener of the SPLC Advisory Council and a high school journalism teacher and adviser.
 Recognition includes Dow Jones News Fund National Journalism Teacher of the Year; National Scholastic Press Association's Pioneer Award; Columbia Scholastic Press Association's Gold Key Award and CSPA's Charles R. O'Malley for Excellence in Teaching award.
 Bowen co-authors a law column in Dow Jones News Fund “Adviser Update”; co-authored the recently updated “Principal's Guide to Scholastic Journalism”; numerous magazine and journal articles and the workbook to go with Law of the Student Press.
 He has a bachelor's in education and a master's in journalism from Kent State University.
 You may contact him at 330-672-3666 or email@example.com.